Alluxio/alluxio/docs/en/deploy/Running-Alluxio-On-a-Cluster.md

 #### Alluxio HA cluster with internal leader election

 When internal leader election is used, Alluxio masters are determined.
-Adding or Removing master nodes is not supported.
+Adding or removing master nodes requires:

+* Shut down the whole cluster
+* Add/remove one or more Alluxio master
+* Format the whole cluster
+* Update the cluster-wide embedded journal configuration
+* Start the whole cluster

+Note that all previously stored data and metadata in Alluxio filesystem will be erased.

 #### Alluxio HA cluster with Zookeeper election